python-social-auth/social-docs/docs/pipeline.rst

 ``response = {} or object()``
-    The server user-details response, it depends on the protocol in use (and sometimes the provider implementation of such protocol), but usually it's just a ``dict`` with the user profile details in such provider.
+    The server user-details response, it depends on the protocol in use (and sometimes the provider implementation of such protocol), but usually it's just a ``dict`` with the user profile details from the provider.
 Lots of information related to the user is provided here, sometimes the ``scope`` will increase the amount of information in this response on OAuth providers.